 The plumbing behind world's financial markets is creaking.
-Loudly.
+Loudly

 Several companies are drawing down on their credit lines with banks or increasing the size of their facilities to ensure they have liquidity when they need it.
 Bankers said companies fear lenders may not fund agreed credit lines should the market turmoil intensify.

-An official at a major central bank said the situation is ?pretty bad, as all stars are aligned in a negative way.?"Cracks will start to emerge soon,? the official said, ?but whether they will develop into something systemic is still hard to say.?
+An official at a major central bank said the situation is ?pretty bad, as all stars are aligned in a negative way.?
+"Cracks will start to emerge soon,? the official said, ?but whether they will develop into something systemic is still hard to say.?

 (Additional reporting by Sujata Rao and Yoruk Bahceli in London, Tom Westbrook in Singapore and Lawrence Delevingne and Matt Scuffham in New York.; Editing by Paritosh Bansal, Mike Williams and Edward Tobin)